-There are 3 possible Approval outcomes:
+There are 2 possible Acceptance outcomes in the fishery application process:

-Full Approval: The IP Application Committee accepts the application pack, the peer reviewer's comments, and any other evidence submitted by the client.
+Full Acceptance: The IPAC accepts the application pack, the peer reviewer's comments, and any other evidence submitted by the client.
 At this point the fishery is accepted onto the Improver Programme, where it will remain, subject to continuing to meet the progress and surveillance requirements as detailed below.
-This decision will be recorded in the IP Application Committee meeting Minutes.
+This decision will be recorded in the IPAC meeting Minutes.
+The IPAC may impose conditions to this acceptance decision (see Section 5.4 for more details).